Shelagh Delaney: Career

-A Taste of Honey play
+Play: A Taste of Honey

-Delaney wrote her first play in ten days, after seeing Terence Rattigan's Variation on a Theme (some sources say it was after seeing Waiting for Godot), at the Opera House, Manchester during its pre–West End tour.
+Delaney wrote her first play in ten days, after seeing Terence Rattigan's Variation on a Theme (some sources say it was after seeing Waiting for Godot) at the Manchester Opera House during its pre-West End tour.
 Delaney felt she could do better than Rattigan, partly because she felt "Variation..." showed "insensitivity in the way Rattigan portrayed homosexuals".
 Her play A Taste of Honey was accepted by Joan Littlewood's Theatre Workshop.
 "Quite apart from its meaty content, we believe we have found a real dramatist", Gerry Raffles of Theatre Workshop said at the time.
 In the production's programme Delaney was described as "the antithesis of London's 'angry young men'.
 She knows what she is angry about."

 A Taste of Honey, first performed on 27 May 1958, is set in her native Salford.
 "I had strong ideas about what I wanted to see in the theatre.
 We used to object to plays where the factory workers came cap in hand and call the boss 'sir'.
 Usually North Country people are shown as gormless, whereas in actual fact, they are very alive and cynical."

 Reuniting the original cast, the play enjoyed a run of 368 performances in the West End from January 1959; it was also performed on Broadway, with Joan Plowright as Jo and Angela Lansbury as her mother in the original cast.
 It has been described by Michael Patterson in The Oxford Dictionary of Plays as "probably the most performed play by a post-war British woman playwright".